Industrial Internet of Things (IIoT)

 A virtual geographic boundary that triggers a response when a person with wearable technology or a smart device enters or leaves an area.
 A geofence can be used to monitor safety.

 HMI.
-A device connected to the control system that allows personnel to monitor and control a machine or process.
-A human-machine interface can vary widely in size or complexity based what is being controlled.
+A device connected to a machine that allows operators to monitor and control a machine or process.
+A human-machine interface may have a touch screen or control pad.

 IIoT

 Industrial Internet of Things.
 A network of smart industrial machines and devices.
-The IIoT is a manufacturing-specific part of the overall Internet of Things (IoT).
+The IIoT is the manufacturing-specific part of the overall Internet of Things (IoT).

 Industrial Internet of Things

 IIoT.
 A network of smart industrial machines and devices.
-The Industrial Internet of Things is a network of smart industrial technology and the manufacturing-specific part of the overall Internet of Things (IoT).
+The Industrial Internet of Things is the manufacturing-specific part of the overall Internet of Things (IoT).

 Internet of Things

 IoT.
-A network of devices that contain sensors that allow them to send and receive data.
-The Internet of Things is the network on which devices other than computers exchange data.
+A network of devices that contain sensors allowing them to send and receive data.
+The Internet of Things represents interconnected physical devices embedded with sensors and software that exchange data over networks.

 M2M.
 The transfer of data between machines and the internet without human interaction.
-Machine-to-machine communication relies on sensors.
+Machine-to-machine communication relies on sensors and computing devices.

 PLCs.
 A processor-driven device that uses logic-based software to provide electrical control to machines.
 Programmable logic controllers are used in factory automation.

-The near-instantaneous interval of time that computers require to process data.
+The almost-instantaneous interval of time that computers require to process data.
 Real-time is virtually the same as actual time because computers process data nearly immediately.

-A device within a device that detects a physical stimulus and turns it into a signal that can be measured or recorded.
+A device that detects a physical stimulus and turns it into a signal that can be measured or recorded.
 Sensors in smart devices make it possible for machines to communicate digitally.

 The physical computer that shares information with other computers within its network.
-The server for a network of CNC machines would share part programs.
+The server performs specialized functions in coordination with other computers.

 Able to connect to and send data across the internet.
 Smart devices can track performance without human intervention.